Our Story

 Part of an ancient tradition

-Our sculptures belong to a tradition that reaches back millennia.
-Of humans making edifices, totems, circles.
-To adorn and add meaning to their environment.
+Our sculptures belong to a tradition that reaches back millennia to humans making edifices, totems, circles.
+These provided adornment and added meaning to their environment.
 We are part of that tradition, and when you commission a David Harber piece, it is because of your finer human instincts.

 Celebrating 30 years